sanjaydhakar/timesheet/README.md

 ### Core Functionality
 - **Resource View**: Developer-centric view showing individual timelines, project assignments, bandwidth allocation, and availability
 - **Project View**: Project-centric view displaying all developers assigned to each project, completion timelines, and resource allocation
+- **Enhanced Timeline View**:
-- **Timeline View**: Visual Gantt-chart style display showing all allocations across time with color-coded projects, bandwidth indicators, and interactive tooltips
+  - Visual Gantt-chart style display with color-coded projects and bandwidth indicators
+  - **Drag-to-Add**: Click and drag on any row to quickly create allocations (like Google Calendar)
+  - **Pivot Views**: Toggle between "By Developer" and "By Project" views
+  - Interactive tooltips and real-time updates
 - **Many-to-Many Mapping**: Flexible allocation system allowing developers to work on multiple projects simultaneously
 - **Bandwidth Tracking**: Simple half-time (50%) or full-time (100%) allocation per project
 - **Timeline Management**: Track start/end dates for all initiatives with visibility into current and future availability